jponc/github-react/README.md

 8. Added Repository and Owner to types
 9. Added ability to fetch repositories via Github Search API
 10. Added repositories as part of the global app context
+11. Added fetch repositories initially as part of the layout (TODO: Change this to only fetch in list screen)